ClementNerma/Rave/docs/books/hybrid.md

 ### Long safe typecasting

-_"Long"_ safe typecasting is a method that uses a typecast path to convert a value from a type to another.
+_'Long'_ safe typecasting is a method that uses a typecast path to convert a value from a type to another.
 For example, let's say we have the following class:

 ```sn
 class Money {